 What Is hreflang?

 Web pages can be optimized for a specific language and audience using the hreflang HTML attribute.
-Use the hreflang tag to inform search engines like Google of any language-specific versions of a page.
-This ensures that their users are receiving the most up-to-date version.
+The hreflang tag informs search engines like Google of any language-specific versions of a page, ensuring that users receive the most up-to-date version.
+For example, if your website supports three different languages, you can link all pages together using hreflang so the search engines know all three pages are talking about the same thing.
+This might sound a little complicated, but it has significant benefits for SEO, especially the local SEO.

 Why Are Hreflangs Important for SEO?